RavenCutie21/Voice-Changer-Settings/README.md

 C) CPU - doesnt matter both work

-D) MAC - the only mac one
+D) MAC - the only mac one obviously

 ------------------